Guide to Submitting a DMCA Takedown Notice

 Before You Begin

-No Bots.
+- Please, No Bots.
 You should have a trained professional evaluate the facts of every takedown notice you send.
-If you are outsourcing your efforts to a third party, make sure you know how they operate, and make sure they are not using automated bots to submit complaints in bulk.
+If you are outsourcing your efforts to a third party, make sure you know how they operate, including whether they use automated bots to submit complaints in bulk.
 These complaints are often invalid and processing them results in needlessly taking down sites!

-Your Complaint Will Be Published.
-As noted in our DMCA Takedown Policy, after redacting personal information, we publish all complete and actionable takedown notices at https://github.com/netlify/dmca.
+- Your Complaint May Be Published.
+As noted in our DMCA Takedown Policy, after redacting personal information, we may publish your takedown notice (in full or partially redacted form) at https://github.com/netlify/dmca and share takedown notices with Lumen.

-Identify the copyrighted work you believe has been infringed.
-This information is important because it helps the affected user evaluate your claim and give them the ability to compare your work to theirs.
+- Identify the copyrighted work you believe has been infringed or, if multiple copyrighted works at a single site are covered, provide a representative list of such works.
+This information is important because it helps the affected user evaluate your claim and gives them the ability to compare your work to theirs.
 The specificity of your identification will depend on the nature of the work you believe has been infringed.
 If you have published your work, you might be able to just link back to a web page where it lives.
 If it is proprietary and not published, you might describe it and explain that it is proprietary.
 If you have registered it with the Copyright Office, you should include the registration number.
 If you are alleging that the hosted content is a direct, literal copy of your work, you can also just explain that fact.

-Identify the material that you allege is infringing the copyrighted work listed in item #2, above.
+- Identify the material that you allege is infringing the copyrighted work you’ve identified (see #2 above) and provide information sufficient to permit us to locate that material.
 It is important to be as specific as possible in your identification.
-This identification needs to be reasonably sufficient to permit Netlify to locate the material.
 At a minimum, this means that you should include the URL to the material allegedly infringing your copyright.
 If you allege that less than a whole site infringes, identify the specific file(s) or content that you allege infringe.
 If you allege that all of the content at a URL infringes, please be explicit about that as well.

-Also include the following statement: “I swear, under penalty of perjury, that the information in this notification is accurate and that I am the copyright owner, or am authorized to act on behalf of the owner, of an exclusive right that is allegedly infringed.”
+- Include a statement that, under penalty of perjury, the information in the notification is accurate and that you are authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.
+You can use that exact language, if you’d like.

 How to Submit Your Complaint